bwlewis/rthreejs/README.md

 ## NOTE!

 These examples generally run best in WebGL-enabled viewers, including at least Chrome, and recent versions of Internet Explorer web browsers.
 I have had some issues with Firefox on Windows.
 Safari on Mac OS X seems to fall back to Canvas (not WebGL) rendering, but works.
 We try to maintain basic support for non-WebGL equipped browsers, but the performance and rendering quality will generally be inferior to WebGL visualizations.

-The examples run inside RStudio, acting like more or less normal R plots.
-RStudio renders them using Canvas right now, but I expect that an upcoming version of RStudio will support WebGL.
+The examples run inside RStudio, acting similarly to normal R plots.
+RStudio renders them using Canvas right now, but an upcoming version of RStudio will support WebGL.

 ## Install